lumamontes/dev-portfolio/src/content/posts/en/local-first-legend-state.md

 - How do you trigger synchronization with the backend when coming back online?
 - Do you need to build all this management from scratch in your project?

-Fortunately, there are several solutions that make Local-First implementation easier in different apps, but in this article, I’ll talk a bit about a newer and very cool library that offers an elegant solution to this problem: **Legend State**.
+Fortunately, there are several solutions that make Local-First implementation easier in different apps, but in this article, I'll talk a bit about a newer and very cool library that offers an elegant solution to this problem: **Legend State**.

 ## Why Legend State?

 Legend State is **extremely fast** ([check out the benchmarks](https://legendapp.com/open-source/state/v3/intro/introduction/#2-%EF%B8%8F-the-fastest-react-state-library)) and is a library for local and remote state management with a powerful sync system that works with any backend.

-But to be so fast, Legend State has a "reactivity" concept that’s a bit different from traditional React.
-I won’t go into too much detail here, but I recommend checking out the official documentation—there are some new concepts you’ll need to learn to use the library effectively.
+But to be so fast, Legend State has a "reactivity" concept that's a bit different from traditional React.
+I won't go into too much detail here, but I recommend checking out the official documentation—there are some new concepts you'll need to learn to use the library effectively.

 - [Introduction](https://legendapp.com/open-source/state/v3/intro/introduction/)
 - [Fine Grained Reactivity](https://legendapp.com/open-source/state/v3/concepts/fine-grained/)

-It’s also worth mentioning that the currently recommended version of Legend State is still in beta, but very close to an official release.
+It's also worth mentioning that the currently recommended version of Legend State is still in beta, but very close to an official release.

-## Let’s Get to the Code!
+## Let's Get to the Code!

-Let’s create a posts app that works offline-first, with automatic sync when online.
-First, let’s set up our store:
+Let's create a posts app that works offline-first, with automatic sync when online.
+First, let's set up our store:

 ```typescript
 // store/posts.ts